 Kids can run the bases after Sunday games, and if you enter the kids in the Jr. Nats MVP Club, they’ll get front of the line privileges for this (and believe me, that’s worth the price).
 Kids club membership also includes team store discounts, a lanyard, and lots of other cool stuff.
 Definitely look into it for your offspring.

 You can get your kid tagged at Guest Services just inside the center field gate, in case he decides to migrate.
 If it’s the kid’s first game, ask for a certificate.

 Recently the Nats added a nursing lounge on the first base side, a private area with comfy chairs, a play area for toddlers, and TVs for busy moms to watch the game.
-My wife tested it out (she was legitimate) and had nothing but nice things to say about it.
+My wife tested it out some years ago (she was legitimate) and had nothing but nice things to say about it.

 Nationals Park Guide, Part 6: Accessibility

 There are handicapped seating areas all over the park, with folding chairs included.
 There are also plenty of elevators to get to the upper level, and you’ll need them.
 You can also borrow a wheelchair at the Guest Services locations.

 The Ballpark Metro Station is fully accessible, with a brand new elevator.
 Should you require the elevators elsewhere on the Metro, check WMATA’s website before you go, since they do have occasional issues with them.